Fiserv/firstvision-latam/docs/english/main-cases/card.md

 This API require the PIN block and the card number and not the clear PIN number.

 **POST** `/cards/pin/validation`

 The description of each API field can be found within the specifications defined in the portal.

+## Security Values Inquiry

+This API allow to the user get the card security values (CVV, CVV2, ICVV, PIN number) already emboss for a specific card number.

+Security values provided by the API will be encrypted using a security key of 32 bytes, so user should use the same security key and 3Des algorithm to decrypt the security values.

+**POST** `/cards/v1/pin/codes`

+The description of each API field can be found within the specifications defined in the portal.